srauph/Covigo/README.md

 may vary depending on your operating system and Python configuration.

-After opening your terminal (and activating your virtualenv, if you created one), install the Python required packages by running this command (the exact syntax may vary depending on your OS and Python configuration).
+After opening your terminal (and activating your virtualenv, if you created one), install the Python required packages by running this command (the exact syntax may vary depending on your operating system and Python configuration).

 ```commandline